ninoweg/oakd/README.md

 # oakd
-This package is used to fully integrate an DepthAI SpatialTracking pipeline into ROS (including IMU).
+This package is used to fully integrate an DepthAI SpatialTracking pipeline into ROS.

 Pipeline: StereoCamera + IMU + YoloSpatialDetectionNetwork + ObjectTracker